 Explore Limbs and Longing, a curated online exhibition of Jo’s work.
 You can also view Jo’s portfolio for AKAA Paris 2017 here.

-Through her fluid renderings of bodies and gendered expression, she calls into question the dichotomous notions of ‘male’ and ‘female’, challenges heteronormative assumptions, and creates a new crucible for queer voices.
-At the same time, she poses challenging and uncomfortable questions about difference and belonging.
+Through her fluid renderings of bodily gendered expression, she calls into question the dichotomous notions of ‘male’ and ‘female’, challenges heteronormative assumptions, and creates a new crucible for queer voices.
+At the same time, she poses uncomfortable questions about difference and belonging.

 The act of drawing is a fundamental part of Rogge’s artistic process: it is almost always the starting point for her creations.
 She layers different materials over these drawings – paint, ink, collage – and it is this process of layering, re-working, and re-making that further enables the emotional journey necessary to complete a given piece.

 Rogge lives and works between Namibia and South Africa.
 She is the founder of the NJE Collective, which facilitates informal mentorship between young, developing artists and their more established counterparts.
 In September 2016, she received a grant from the Other Foundation to create a new body of work addressing identity, stigma and discrimination in the LGBTI community in Namibia.
 Rogge’s constant interrogation of the ‘Othered’ body has led her to a range of projects across the globe, working in diverse media.
 Rogge is also currently advisor and editor for the first-ever documentary film about young black transgender Namibians.